celo-org/docs/blog/12-20-22-Hackathons-101/Hackathons-101.md

 slug: '/tutorials/hackathons-101-everything-you-need-to-know-about-hackathons'
 ---

-## Hackathons 101:How These events can Transform your Life and Tips for winning

 ## Introduction

 As soon as the word Hackathon comes, I make sure I give attention.
 Let's start with answering what Hackathon is; on paper, it's just that you have a limited time, and you have to make a product that fulfills specific criteria by the organizers.